 If God has radically changed you and helped you find victory over some of these things, please share your story with us in the comments.

 Kill Anger Before It Kills You or Your Marriage – John Piper

-If you want to overcome a habit of rage or violence but feel that you need help and that you are not in control, please contact Celebrate Recovery or a trusted pastor or Christian counselor.
+If you want to overcome a habit of rage or violence but feel that you need help and that you are not in control, please contact a trusted pastor or Christian counselor.

 Please check out Absolute Surrender by Andrew Murray about how we are all to live in total surrender to Christ as Lord every moment.